mrc-ide/mintr/README.md

 The basic flow of data coming in:

 1. New raw (ish) data will come from the science team, recently at `\\fi--didenas1.dide.ic.ac.uk\malaria\Arran\malaria_projects\MINT\1_ModelSimulations\output\malariasimulation_runs\remove_peak_irs_increase_population`.
 It's really very slow to work with these against the network drive so it's good to copy these locally on your machine for processing.
-1. Edit `inst/version` to create a new data version - should be an ISO date (`YYYYMMDD`).
+1. Edit `inst/data_version` to create a new data version - should be an ISO date (`YYYYMMDD`).
 Typically this date should match the date of the raw data files.
 1. Edit the top of `scripts/import` to reflect the new data
 1. Run `./scripts/import path/to/data path/to/output` to produce a file `<date>.tar`
-1. Copy that file to the network share (recent versions are about 500MB)
-1. RDP to `fi--didex1` and copy the tar file to `C:\xampp\htdocs\mrcdata\mint\<date>.tar`
-1. Rerun the tests in the package, which will pull down the most recent version

-Note that the script will avoid downloading the files if they are already present in destination directory, so do not update files on the server without renaming them.

-Then, if needed, adjust the code in `R/import.R` which processes and loads the data.
-You will need to delete the database at `tests/testthat/data` (all files not in the dated directories should be deleted).

-The core data required to build the database, after passing through the import scripts are a few 10s of MB and are baked into the docker image.
-When the docker container starts, it will inflate this database into the actual data needed.
-This process will take a few seconds on image startup, but that's worth it for the reduced image size.
+1. Upload that file as a new Github release in the in the `mrc-ide/mintr` repository.
+The release name should follow `data-YYYMMDD`, using the same date from the `data_version` file.
+1. Build a new Docker image.
+This will download the new data set from GitHub and embed it into the image.

 ## Get going with local development